 Short Biography of Leonardo da Vinci

-Leonardo was born as illegitimate son of a Florentine noble and peasant woman Leonardo grew up in Vinci, Italy.
-In his formative years he developed a love of nature and from an early age displayed his remarkable talents and capacities.
+Leonardo was born an illegitimate son of a Florentine noble and peasant woman; he grew up in Vinci, Italy.
+In his formative years, he developed a love of nature and from an early age began to display his remarkable academic and artistic talents.

-In 1466 he moved to Florence where he entered the workshop of Verrocchio.
-His early style reflected his teacher, but he soon developed an artistic sense which went far beyond his teachers rigid style.
-His first work of great significance was the “Adoration of the Magi” commissioned by monks of San Donato a Scopeto.
+In 1466, he moved to Florence where he entered the workshop of Verrocchio.
+Initially, his formative style reflected his teacher but he soon developed an artistic sense which went far beyond his master’s rigid style.
+His first work of significance was the “Adoration of the Magi” commissioned by monks of San Donato a Scopeto.
 Although unfinished, the work was a masterpiece and introduced several new ideas.
-In particular he introduced the themes of movement and drama.
-He also pioneered the use of Chiaroscuro.
-This is the technique of defining forms through the contrast of light and shadow.
+In particular, he introduced themes of movement and drama.
+He also pioneered the use of Chiaroscuro; this is the technique of defining forms through the contrast of light and shadow.
 This would be later used to great effect in the Mona Lisa.

 Leonardo Da Vinci and Mona Lisa

-In 1499 his patron L. Sfoza was defeated by the French invasion, thus Leonardo, after a time, returned to Florence.
-During this period he painted the fresco of the battle of Anghiari.
+In 1499, his patron L. Sforza was defeated by the French invasion, causing Leonardo to return to Florence.
+During this period, he painted the fresco of the Battle of Anghiari.
 This artwork was to exert tremendous influence over future artists.
-However it was unfortunately never completed and was later destroyed.
-It was also in this period that Leonardo completed The Mona Lisa.
-The Mona Lisa is one of the worlds most famous and intriguing pictures.
+However, it was never completed and was later destroyed.
+It was also during this period that Leonardo completed The Mona Lisa.
+The Mona Lisa is one of the world’s most famous and intriguing pictures.
 The Mona Lisa is a portrait of a wife of a Florentine noble.
-For several days she came to Leonardo and sat for her portrait to be painted.
-However she refused to smile, Leonardo even tried hiring musicians but to no avail.
-One day just for a fleeting second she gave a faint smile and Leonardo was able to capture it.
-Her smile encapsulates a tremendous mysteriousness which is both fascinating and intriguing.
+For several days she came to Leonardo and sat for her portrait to be painted; however, she refused to smile.
+Leonardo even tried hiring musicians but to no avail.
+One day, just for a fleeting second, she gave a faint smile, and Leonardo was able to capture it.
+Her smile encapsulates a mysteriousness which is both fascinating and intriguing.
 Sri Chinmoy said of the Mona Lisa.